p9verma/verma-705.603spring24/Sentiment_Analysis/SystemsPlan.md

 Extract(): This function takes in a parameter called *filename* indicating the .csv file carrying data and extracts into a dataframe.
 This function returns the dataframe.

 Transform(): This function accepts a dataframe and input and processes it to create new features.
 These features are extracted based on findings from data analysis performed in **[exploratory_data_analysis.ipynb](analysis/exploratory_data_analysis.ipynb)**.
-The new features added are
-1. Age group: the age group of the transaction's card holder (based on 'dob' feature, age is calculated using a helper function)
-2. Day of week: the day of the week of transaction date
-3. Month: the month of the transaction date
-4. Hour of day: the hour of day of the transaction time
-5. is_holiday: Did the transaction during the holidays
-6. is_post_holiday: Did the transaction occur after the holidays?
-7. is_summer: Did the transaction occur in the summer?
-8. 2.5_std: is transaction amount within 3 std deviations of category's mean (fraudulent) amount
-9. likely_fraudulent_time: did the transaction occur in hour 22 (time most fraudulent transactions occured)
-10. is_top_job: Does the transaction cardholder have a job type occuring in the top 35 cardholder jobs with most fraudulent transactions
+For sentiment analysis, we require cleaning up the data frame and using the feature 'rating', 'review_title', 'text', 'helpful_vote', 'average_rating'.

 This function contains all the processes needed to clean, process, and prepare the data for modeling.

-Transform(): This function accepts a dataframe and saves it to a csv file titled *transactions_processed.csv*
+Transform(): This function accepts a dataframe and saves it to a csv file titled *reviews_processed.csv*

 The Fraud_Dataset class defined in **[dataset.py](./dataset.py)** takes in a datafram upon instantiation and splits it into a training, testing and validation set using an 80%, 10%, 10% split respectively.
 The splits are accesible via helper methods in the class: *get_training_dataset()*, *get_testing_dataset()*, and *get_validation_dataset()*.